voicemed/appsdk/README.md

 - @capacitor-community/keep-awake (not mandatory but suggested)
 - @capacitor/dialog (not mandatory but suggested)

+#### Browser plugin

+Although the browser plugin is not mandatory, it is recommended for managing any links present in the challenge texts and exercises.
+This way, the links will be handled by the device's native browser and can be correctly displayed.

+#### Device plugin

+The device plugin is recommended to enhance device recognition and thus optimize the experience.
+Additionally, some information related to the brand and version will be sent to the Voicemed engine to improve the product and the overall experience in the future.

 ### Steps single exercise
 1. Ensure your logged user is logged in into Voicemed:
     - If you don't have an authentication code: